tetratelabs/istio-distro.io/content/en/blog/how-to-set-up-istio-with-getistio-on-gke/index.md

 ---
-title: "How to set up Istio with GetIstio on GKE"
+title: "How to set up Istio with GetMesh on GKE"
 date: "2021-02-07"
 author: "[Jimmy Song](https://jimmysong.io)"
 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # meta description
-description : "This article will start by taking you through a hands-on installation and use of GetIstio on GKE."
+description : "This article will start by taking you through a hands-on installation and use of GetMesh on GKE."
 # tags
 tags : ["installation", "GKE"]
 thumbnail: "/images/blog/google-cloud.jpg"
 ---

-GetIstio is an Istio distribution open sourced by Tetrate.
+GetMesh is a CLI for Istio distributions open sourced by Tetrate.
 It mainly solves the following problems of Istio.

 - Istio lifecycle management
 - Tested and safe Istio configurations
 - Native integrations into the computing environment
 - Learning curve and ongoing support

-To learn more about GetIstio, please visit https://getistio.io.
+To learn more about GetMesh, please visit https://istio.tetratelabs.io

-This article will start by taking you through a hands-on installation and use of GetIstio on GKE, including:
+This article will start by taking you through a hands-on installation and use of GetMesh on GKE, including:

 - Installing Istio 1.7 on GKE
 - Adding a virtual machine to the mesh